Master of His Fate

 Master of His Fate is a novel by James MacLaren Cobban published in 1890.

 Plot summary

-Master of His Fate is a novel in which psychic vampirism features a scientific rather than supernatural rationale.
+Master of His Fate is a novel in which psychic vampirism is caused by "Nervous Ether".

 Reception

 Dave Langford reviewed Master of His Fate for White Dwarf #92, and stated that "It's [sic] historical interest isn't sustained by the feeble and florid writing."